ethpandaops/assertoor/pkg/coordinator/tasks/check_consensus_proposer_duty/README.md

 - **`validatorIndex`**:\
   The index of a specific validator to be checked.
 If this is set, the task focuses on the validator with this index.
 If it is `null`, the task does not filter by a specific validator index.

+- **`minSlotDistance`**:\
+  The minimum slot distance from the current slot at which to start checking for the validator's proposer duty.
+A value of 0 indicates the current slot.

 - **`maxSlotDistance`**:\
   The maximum number of slots (individual time periods in the blockchain) within which the validator is expected to propose a block.
 The task succeeds if a matching validator is scheduled for block proposal within this slot distance.